samathaluca/new-lazycamp/test.md

 # Automated testing

-I attempted to use Django's built-in testing framework
+I attempted to use Django's built-in testing framework.

-Django's built-in testing framework

-python3 manage.py test
+After writing tests, I ran ```python3 manage.py test```

-checks all of the apps for filenames that begin with the word test and runs all of the methods in that file that begin with test_
+This command checks all of the apps for filenames that begin with the word test and runs all of the methods in that file that begin with test_

-In the terminal running python3 manage.py test.
-This worked before changing to postgres database.
+In the terminal,  running ```python3 manage.py test``` worked well before beginning to use the postgres database.

-checks all of the apps for filenames that begin with the word test and runs all of the methods in that file that begin with test_
+After switching to postgres database from sqlite3 the tests would not run.

-Issues as I was trying to develop automated tests were repeated errors thrown in the database as follows.
+As I tried to develop automated tests repeated errors were thrown in the database as follows.
 ```
 gitpod /workspace/new-lazycamp/book $ cd ..
 gitpod /workspace/new-lazycamp $ python3 manage.py test products